HellOfACoder1132/vwo-csp-evaluator/README.md

 const configObj = {
   hasData360: false,
   hasEngage: true,
-  metaFallback: true // Used for extracting CSP from meta tag if no header of the URL had a CSP!
+  metaFallback: true // Used for extracting CSP from meta tag if the CSP header didn't exist on the URL!
 };

 getCspFromLink(url, configObj).then(csp => {